rccordell/s19tot/pages/assignments/unessay.md

 + Form can vary *widely!!*
 + Students generally work individually, though I am open to collaborative proposals.
-+ Unessay 1 due March 5 by 5pm
-+ Unessay 2 due TBA
-+ 30% of total grade
++ You will prepare 1 or 2 unessay projects, depending on your contract
++ You will present 1 unessay project to your peers on the last day of class.

 ## The Nitty-Gritty

-Twice this semester you will develop unessay projects.
+Once or twice this semester you will develop unessay projects.

 1. I *highly prize* creative takes on this assignment.
 Before jumping into typical paper writing mode, consider other media, presentation styles, and modes of critical engagement you might employ instead.
 2. This is a hands-on course about media and technology: I would be thrilled to see unessays that *do* rather than (only) *describe*.
 Consider using your unessay assignments to get your hands dirty (perhaps literally) with some of the media we discuss in class.